3D Printer

 First, make sure the printer is ready:

-- The blue build plate tape is in good shape
+- The build plate surface is in good shape

 - The filament you wish to use is loaded